collindching/Kaggle/README.md

 ## How to run the code

-The data was too big for me to upload to Github, but you can download from the competition.
+The data was too big for me to upload to Github, but you can download it from the competition (link [here](https://www.kaggle.com/c/home-credit-default-risk/data)).

 My code is split into different scripts within the workflow folder, and I numbered them in the order that I ran them.
 You can run all the scripts in that order.
 I also split up my Home Credit models in different scripts.